Aegisub/aegisite/source/docs/3.1/Options.html.md

 Accept the new hotkey by clicking on another row.

 To add a new hotkey, select the context you want to add the hotkey to, then click the New button.
-There is currently no list of commands available, but between the existing hotkeys and the auto-complete you can probably guess the command name for the thing you want to do.
-Everything on any of the menus or any of the toolbars *except* the subtitles edit box toolbar has a command.

-{::template name="todo"}Add a list of commands available{:/}
+Enter the [[command name|Commands]], then set the hotkey as when editing them.

 ## Backup ##